rehkad/Moogla/docs/authentication.md

 authentication.
 After registration, send the returned token in an `Authorization: Bearer <token>` header.

+Authenticated clients can list all users via `/users` and change passwords using the `/change-password` endpoint.
+Both require either a valid API key or JWT token.

 Rate limiting can be enabled with `MOOGLA_RATE_LIMIT` and a Redis connection via `MOOGLA_REDIS_URL`.